-The YES SDG Virtual Summit is a three-day virtual event happening April 17, 18, and 19 that will promote and feature YES alumni projects on the 17 United Nations Sustainable Development Goals (UN SDGs).
-Each virtual session will be led by a YES alumnus with experience in designing and implementing projects that promote a specific SDG.
-Session leaders will present on an SDG and impart advice on project design and implementation.
+The YES SDG Virtual Summit was a three-day virtual event that took place on April 17, 18, and 19.
+The virtual summit promoted and featured YES alumni projects on the 17 United Nations Sustainable Development Goals (UN SDGs).
+Each virtual session was led by a YES alumnus with experience in designing and implementing projects that promote a specific SDG.
+Session leaders presented on an SDG and imparted advice on project design and implementation.

-The goal of the SDG Virtual Summit is threefold:
+The goal of the SDG Virtual Summit was threefold:

 - Learn about each United Nations Sustainable Development Goal